cormiertyshawn895/Retroactive/README.md

 - All features should work for iTunes 12.6.5 except for backing up an iOS device.
 Use iTunes 12.9.5 or Finder to back up instead.
 Thumbnails of download apps may appear distorted.

+- Movies and TV Shows downloaded from the iTunes Store won't play in iTunes 10.7 and iTunes 11.4.
+Download or play them in the TV app instead.

 - All Final Cut Pro 7 features should work.

 - Support for Logic Pro 9 is experimental.
 You may see frequent freezes and hangs.